How Much Mortgage Can You Get For £1,500 Per Month?

 £1,700

 As you can see, there’s plenty of variety available.
-If you tweak these calculations based on different terms or deposits you’ll get a different set of outcomes for the monthly payment.
+If you tweak these calculations based on different terms or deposits, you’ll get different outcomes for the monthly payment.
 So, it’s crucial you deal with a lender who can set you up with the best repayment plan based on your situation.

 If your monthly budget is slightly different or you’d like to see what a different interest rate looks like, use the calculator below